johnkerl/miller/docs/src/manpage.md

        --no-mmap                Miller no longer uses memory-mapping to access data files.
        --ojsonx                 The `--jvstack` flag is now default true in Miller 6.
+       --quote-all              Ignored as of version 6.
+Types are inferred/retained through the processing flow now.
        --quote-minimal          Ignored as of version 6.
 Types are inferred/retained through the processing flow now.
        --quote-none             Ignored as of version 6.
 Types are inferred/retained